VisionAlex/pages-instrumente-creative/README.md

-# Welcome to Instrumente Creative Frontend Repo!
+# Welcome to Instrumente Creative Repository!

 <img src="https://imagedelivery.net/_Qvu0ID0pPyVjDxZnl16ng/e1e83cec-f941-4f10-6eaa-192b7e88c700/small"/>

 You can view the web app at: https://instrumente-creative.ro

 ## Development

 In order to run the development you need to have the required env variables in a file .dev.vars.